How to make the most of Florence during the winter

 What to expect weather-wise

-Florence enjoys a transitional Mediterranean climate throughout the year which means it is one of the milder European cities in December.
-The sun is still shining (relatively most days) and the average day time temperature is around 11°C, while it goes down 3°C during the nights.
-Rainfall is lesser than previous months, around 10 days of the month and rare forecasts of snow.
+Florence enjoys a transitional Mediterranean climate throughout the year which means it is one of the milder European cities during winter months.
+The sun is shines for many days and the average day time temperatures range between upper 40’s and low 50s°F, while it goes down in the 30’s and 40’s at night.

 What to pack

 Come well prepared for the fickle winter weather in Florence with waterproof layers and comfy, warm shoes.
 Although snow is unlikely, it might rain during your trip.
 A warm and waterproof winter coat as well as an umbrella are musts.
 Scarves, gloves, and hats will also keep you warm while you explore.
-Due to high humidity, cold evenings will chill to the bones.

 Top things to see and do in Florence in winter